joakimsk/docs/docs/source/install.rst

    tail -f /var/log/polaric/aprsd.log

 If things are ok, you will see new APRS messages arrive.
-Type q to quit.
+Type CTRL-C to quit.

 You should now configure the server with your callsign and you should also review other configuration parameters like the aprs-is server, passcode, etc..
 There is a web-interface for basic configuration.
 By default, it runs on port 8081.
 Start your web-browser and type in the url: